 Can I hide course content from students until I'm ready?

 Yes.
 As you create content, you can set its availability.
 You can make content unavailable to students until you're ready for them to view it.
-You can also limit which content items students see based on date, time, and performance on other graded items.
+You can also limit which content items students see based on date, time, individual users, course groups, and their performance on graded items.

 How do I make my course content more accessible?